Demo: Efficient Estimators and Vector Cramer-Rao Bounds

 \[u^T(\Sigma/n)^{-1}u=4,\]

-so its semiaxes are two marginal standard deviations along the principal directions.
+so its semiaxes are twice the principal standard deviations.
 It is not the same object as a fixed-probability confidence ellipse unless the radius is chosen from a chi-squared quantile.

 What to try